posted April 9, 2014- written by Laura Anzalone

 According to Lynn Fusco, superintendent of the Niagara Wheatfield Central School District, the field of education is constantly and profoundly changing.
 She believes that new and emerging educators need to be aware of, and flexible to, current and future trends.

-As a student in the Exceptional Education department, Lynn built her confidence to new heights through hard work and pushing through any challenge she encountered.
-At Buffalo State Lynn found herself engaged in challenging work that allowed her to hone her thinking, analysis and problem solving skills.
+As a student in the Exceptional Education department, Fusco built her confidence to new heights through hard work and pushing through any challenge she encountered.
+At Buffalo State Fusco found herself engaged in challenging work that allowed her to hone her thinking, analysis and problem solving skills.
 She supported herself fully while attending school fulltime, and feels that Buffalo State made this possible.
 The EXE program allowed for her to complete her studies as a well-rounded individual with a plethora of personal skills reaching beyond the coursework alone.
-And with the encouragement of her professors, and the impact they had on her life, Lynn developed the confidence to pursue her doctorate.
+And with the encouragement of her professors, and the impact they had on her life, Fusco developed the confidence to pursue her doctorate.